Score voting: Example

 For comparison, note that traditional first-past-the-post would elect Memphis, even though most citizens consider it the worst choice, because 42% is larger than any other single city.
 Instant-runoff voting would elect the 2nd-worst choice (Knoxville), because the central candidates would be eliminated early (and Chattanooga voters preferring Knoxville above Nashville).
-In Approval voting, with each voter selecting their top two cities, Nashville would win because of the significant boost from Memphis residents.
-A two-round system would have a runoff between Memphis and Nashville where Nashville would win.
+In approval voting, with each voter selecting their top two cities, Nashville would win because of the significant boost from Memphis residents.